 The transmission of information over optical media in a systematic manner is an optical transport network.
 The optical transport network consists of the networking capabilities/functionalities and the technologies required to support them.
 For the purposes of this standardization and work plan, all new optical transport networking functionalities and the related other transport technologies will be considered as part of the OTNT standardization work plan.
 The focus will be the transport and networking of digital client payloads over fibre optic cables.
 Though established optical transport mechanisms in transport plane (such as Synchronous Digital Hierarchy (SDH), Optical Transport Network (OTN), Ethernet frames over Transport (EoT), Multi-protocol label switching-transport profile (MPLS-TP)) fall within this broad definition, only standardization efforts relating to new networking functionalities of OTN, EoT and MPLS-TP will be actively considered as part of this Lead Study Group activity.
 Control plane and related equipment management aspects including ASON and SDN are also within the scope.
 Synchronization and time distribution aspects in the above transport network technologies are also included in the definition of OTNT.

-Optical Transport Network (OTN)
+Optical Transport Network (OTN) [largely revised in 09/2016 reflecting B100G]

-ITU-T Recommendation G.870 (Terms and definitions for OTNs) defines that an Optical Transport Network (OTN) is composed of a set of optical network elements connected by optical fibre links, able to provide functionality of transport, multiplexing, routing, management, supervision and survivability of optical channels carrying client signals.
+ITU-T Recommendation G.709 (Interfaces for the optical transport network) with its amendement defines that an optical transport network (OTN) is composed of a set of optical network elements connected by optical fibres, that provide functionality to encapsulate, transport, multiplex, route, manage, supervise and provide survivability of client signals.

+The 5th edition of Recommendation ITU-T G.709/Y.1331 “Interfaces for the Optical Transport Network”, published in June 2016, enables optical transport at rates higher than 100 Gbit/s (the code name is beyond 100 Gbit/s or B100G).
+Details of G.709 are given in Part 1 of this document.

+In syc with the introduction to the B100G support, a number of ITU-T Recommendations are updating information on the implementation of the OTN for example:

+[ITU-T G.709] provides the rates and formats used in the OTN

+[ITU-T G.798] defines the equipment functional blocks

+[ITU-T G.872] defines OTN architecture

+[ITU-T G.873.1] and [ITU-T G.873.2] describes linear and ring protection

+[ITU-T G.874] and [ITU-T G.874.1] define the management interface

+[ITU-T G.698.1], [ITU-T G.698.2] and [ITU-T G.959.1] define the physical interfaces.

+According to the revised G.872, the OTN is decomposed into the following layer structure.